bor0/gidti/manuscript/chapter4.md

 lengthMyVect {n = k} _ = k
 ```

-We can also have implicit parameters at the type level, and in Idris 2 this is a requirement.
+We can also have implicit parameters at the type level.
 As a matter of fact, an equivalent type definition of that function is:

 ```
 lengthMyVect : {n : Nat} -> MyVect n -> Nat